-Section 41 - Re-release after revocation of licences generally 159.
-Section 41 amends section 17(4) of the 1993 Act in relation to the revocation of a prisoner's licence under section 17 of that Act.
-Section 41 removes the word "immediate" in relation to a direction to release a prisoner on licence by the Parole Board under that section, following the consideration of the prisoner's case.
+159. Section 41(2)(b) also amends section 17(4) of the 1993 Act in relation to the revocation of a prisoner's licence under section 17 of that Act.
+Section 41 removes the word "immediately" in relation to a direction to release a prisoner on licence by the Parole Board under that section, following the consideration of the prisoner's case.
 Section 17(4) is further amended to provide that the Scottish Ministers should give effect to any direction to release a prisoner on licence "without undue delay".